The D2N2 Gigahubs Project

 Public Libraries

 The initial phase of the project was focussed on identifying eligible sites across the region and inviting them to commit to participation.
-This work is now largely completed.
+This work is now largely completed with additional sites still being added.

-Nottinghamshire County Council ran a procurement process to find a contractor to deliver the required telecoms infrastructure.
-This is now complete, and work to start rolling out new fibre connections to sites should begin in Spring 2024, with the target of overall completion by the end of March 2026.
+We ran a procurement process to find a contractor to deliver the required telecoms infrastructure.
+This is now complete, and work to start rolling out new fibre connections to sites began in September 2024, with the target of overall completion by the end of March 2027.

 Is the connection fully funded, or will I have to contribute a percentage of the cost?